deadlyvipers/dojo_rules/introduction.md

 Asatwal
 =======

-This is a copy of dojo rules that hasd been cloned.
+- This is a copy of dojo rules that has been cloned.
+- My favourite codeschool path is Ruby. :-)